vachmara/minecraft-server-linux/README.md

 sudo ./install.sh
 ````
 This will install the minecraft-server service and the minecraft-server script with official minecraft version.
-To install Spigot version please run this command instead the last one:
+To install Spigot version please run this command instead of the last one:

 ```` bash
 sudo ./install.sh bukkit